BladeGD/Java-Scheduling-Memory-Management/README.md

 # Java Scheduling & Main memory management

-Fufilled in the scop of COEN346_Assignment3 at Concordia University
+Fulfilled in the scope of COEN346_Assignment3 at Concordia University

 ### Goal
 Simulate the operating system's virtual memory managment and process scheduling using concurrency/synchronization controls.